Backup & RestoreBackup & Restore

 Backup & Restore of Internal Storage

-Kestra's internal storage can be implemented using either a local filesystem or an object storage service.
+Kestra’s internal storage can be either a local filesystem or object storage.

 Was this page helpful?